telerik/xaml-docs/controls/radpivotgrid/events/overview.md

 * __AddingContainerNode (available only for the LocalDataSourceFieldDescriptionsProvider)__ - raised multiple times while the FieldTree is generated - each time a node is added.

 The event can be used in order to add and/or remove nodes from the tree.

->tipFor more details on how to add/remove nodes from the FieldTree you can check the following example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), the examples is listed as __PivotGrid / CustomizeFieldTree__.
+>tipFor more details on how to add/remove nodes from the FieldTree you can check the CustomizeFieldTree example from our [online SDK repository](https://github.com/telerik/xaml-sdk/tree/master/PivotGrid/CustomizeFieldTree).

 ## See Also